-Use first letter of each word: Daddy Only Eats Sandwiches.
+Use the first letter of each word: Daddy Only Eats Sandwiches.

-Use first letter of each word: Every Indian Goes Home Tonight.
+Use the first letter of each word: Every Indian Goes Home Tonight.

-Use first letter of each word: Fred Rushed In Eating Nine Doughnuts.
+Use the first letter of each word: Fred Rushed In Eating Nine Doughnuts.

-Use first letter of each word: George’s Elderly Old Grandfather Rode A Pig Home Yesterday.
+Use the first letter of each word: George’s Elderly Old Grandfather Rode A Pig Home Yesterday.

 You HEAR with your EAR.